msoumik78/msoumik78.github.io/_posts/2021-02-05-graphql-using-springboot.markdown

   - type entity -> this corresponds to the actual resource
   - type Query -> this is equivalent to a select query on one or multiple entities
-  - type Mutation --> this is equivalent to an insert / update query on one or multiple entities Ususally, they are defined a file which has the extension .graphqls
+  - type Mutation --> this is equivalent to an insert / update query on one or multiple entities Ususally, they are defined a file which has the extension .graphqls and below is a sample :
+ {% highlight ruby %}
+  type Author {
+	id: ID!
+	name: String!
+	age: Int
+}
+type Query {
+	findAllAuthors: [Author]!
+	countAuthors: Long!
+}
+type Mutation {
+	createAuthor(name: String!, age: Int): Author!
+}
+{% endhighlight %}

 - Create the entities corresponding to the database tables that will be involved
-- Create a Resolver layer, where you will implement the GraphQLQueryResolver and GraphQLResolver interfaces respectively.
-  This is basically the service layer, in which you need to implement the logic of fetching/inserting corresponding to the query and mutations declared in the .graphqls files.
-  This should use the DAO layer and ideally use SPring Data JPA and fetch / insert from / to the database.
+- Create a Resolver layer, where you will implement the GraphQLQueryResolver and GraphQLResolver interfaces respectively This is basically the service layer, in which you need to implement the logic of fetching/inserting corresponding to the query and mutations declared in the .graphqls files.
+This should leverage the DAO layer and ideally use Spring Data JPA and fetch / insert from / to the database.
   Some snippets below :
 {% highlight ruby %}
   public class Query implements GraphQLQueryResolver {